mcash8/DVBS2X-Simulations/README.md

 # DVBS2X-Simulations
-Repository for different DVBS2X simulations
+Repository for different DVBS2X simulations - work in progress, simulations run but may have an incorrect implementation